madetech/learn/core-skills/c-sharp-and-dotnet/README.md

 ### Goat
 1. Understands some deeper object oriented programming concepts
-2. Able to demonstrate common core patterns implemented using C# language features
+2. Able to demonstrate common design patterns implemented using C# language features
 3. Understands how to build API functionality using common frameworks (MVC, EF)
 4. Understands how to use the dotnet command line utilities to perform common tasks
 5. Can effectively debug using the interactive debugger (IDE)